Books & Reviews

 with The Jungle; however, Sinclair deserves equal accolades

-for his entertaining critiques of Southern California's oil industry,
+for his entertaining critiques of Southern California's oil

-inspired his political activism.
+personal life inspired his political activism.

 "As a pioneer critic of those who use mass media to distract and debase the electorate, Upton Sinclair remains at least as timely as when he wrote, and arguably more so.
 Like a skillful host, Professor Coodley introduces us to a fascinating individual, a force of nature whose activism moved history.
 It's good to see him back - and in fighting form." - Gray Brechin, Author of Imperial San Francisco